 Also remember, all investing involves risk, so there's no guarantee you'll reach your retirement goals.

-Neither Nationwide nor our representatives give legal or tax advice, so consult your attorney, legal or tax advisor about these questions.
+Neither Nationwide nor our representatives give legal or tax advice, so consult your attorney, legal or tax professional about these questions.